CloudCannon/Academy/_posts/2017-02-07-jekyll-search-using-lunr-js.md

 ### Get the search term

 JavaScript doesn't have an easy way to read GET parameters so we'll add a `getParameterByName` function to do this.
-Don't worry if you don't understand how it works.
-Now we can use `getParameterByName` to get our search term.
+Don't worry if you don't understand how it works, it's basically manipulating the query string to split it into variables.

+Now we can use `getParameterByName` to get our search term:

 {% raw %}
 ~~~javascript